telliott99/MySwift2/chapter4/structs.rst

     - define initializers to set up their initial state
     - be extended
     - conform to a protocol

+That is, structs do nearly everything that historically we have used classes to do.

 Classes are still more powerful, though.
 Things that classes can do that structs cannot: